deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Yeah, but you couldn't see anything.
 Hell, you could see less than you can see right now." she gestured to her chest, and the little bit of décolletage that she had on show.

-"I guess, but…" Sean thought about how to phrase his thoughts.
+"I guess, but..."
+Sean thought about how to phrase his thoughts.

 "But what?"

-"I could have…you were only behind the curtain."
+"I could have...you were only behind the curtain."

 "So?"